In addition to the Prohibited Content guidelines, photos and videos are subject to the following criteria.

+Screenshots, stock photos, GIFs, other manually created imagery or imagery taken by other parties should not be uploaded.
 To be relevant, photos or videos must be taken by users at the location in question.
-Stock imagery, or photos or videos taken by other parties aren't relevant and may be removed.
 If the primary subject of the content is irrelevant to the location, it may be removed.

 - Stylistic adjustments (such as applied filters) are acceptable, provided that these stylistic changes are minimal and aren't appended elements such as borders, text, collaged images, etc.